- About ASCT

 - Education Plus

-ASCT is inviting all currently enrolled students to attend the ASCT Annual Scientific Conference and participate in the case presentations.
+Each year, ASCT invites all currently enrolled students to attend the ASCT Annual Conference and participate in the case presentations.
 Each year up to 10 students are selected to present their case presentation in person.
 Because we know that not all students can attend the conference, we also invite all students to submit their presentation for a computer loop that is shown during the break time sessions of the conference.
 All student registration will be paid for by the ASCT Foundation!
 Remember, students must be ASCT members to receive the free registration.

 Warren R. Lang Student Awards